Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 To improve your chances...

-- **Be really fast**
+- **Be fast**
-    Pay for ImmoScout24 Premium; it lets you message landlords before others.[^33] Use push notifications, bots and message templates to be first.
+    If you like an apartment, do not wait.
+Landlords get hundreds of messages per hour.[^22] Most apartment listings disappear after a few minutes.[^26] Use [bots, notifications and message templates](#bots-and-automation) to be the fastest to apply .
+ImmoScout24 Premium lets you message landlords before others.[^33]
 - **Send a lot of messages**
     You might need to send hundreds of messages.
 Searching for an apartment is a full time job.
 It can take months.
 - **Be prepared**